openedx/edx-documentation/en_us/data/source/internal_data_formats/index.rst

 Data Reference
 ######################

-The following sections of the *EdX Research Guide* provide reference information about the data stored in SQL and NoSQL databases.
+The following sections provide reference information about the data stored in SQL and NoSQL databases that is provided as part of the edX data package.

 .. toctree::
    :maxdepth: 2